IHP-GmbH/TO_Nov2024/BG/doc/source/tests.rst

 experiments
 ########################

-test shottky diode
+test schottky diode
 ########################

-to measure the shottky-diode used in the mmW-detectors, a device is connected to bond-pads outside the power-ring.
+to measure the schottky-diode used in the mmW-detectors, a device is connected to bond-pads outside the power-ring.

 fuse
 ########################